IOBR/IOBR/README.md

 }
 ```

-The package is not yet on CRAN.
-You can install it from Github:
+The package is not yet on CRAN or Bioconductor.
+You can install it from
+Github:

 ``` r
 if (!requireNamespace("IOBR", quietly = TRUE))